icplayer/icplayer/README.md

 ## How to contrubute

-If you want to contribute to this project, then fork it, make changes and send pull request.
+If you want to contribute to this project, fork it, make changes and send pull request.